BLOG

 And there’s still no stopping!

-It’s like playing with Lego blocks – you move the blocks around, attach them wherever you want and ultimately create a structure from your wild imagination.
+It’s like playing with Lego blocks – you move the blocks around, attach them wherever you want, and ultimately create a structure from your wild imagination.

-But how will it actually work?
+But how will it work?

 Check this demo to get a taste of what full-site editing will look like.